QR Code Guide — 3 Steps

 No app required on modern phones

-Every iPhone since iOS 11 (2017) and every Android phone since Android 9 (2018) can scan QR codes directly from the built-in camera.
-Over 95% of smartphones in use today support native scanning.
+Every iPhone since iOS 11 (2017) and every Android since Android 9 (2018) scans QR codes natively from the built-in camera.
+Over 95% of smartphones in use today support it.

 Works on screens and print alike

-You can scan a QR code on a restaurant table card, a poster, a shop window, a presentation screen, or a screenshot on your phone.
+Scan a QR code on a restaurant table card, a poster, a presentation screen, or a screenshot.
 The process is identical — point, wait, tap.

 Troubleshooting: why codes fail

-QR codes fail when they're too small (min 2cm × 2cm), have too little contrast, are blurry due to low resolution printing, or have a damaged quiet zone border.
-High-quality QR codes from QRPulse are generated for maximum readability.
+QR codes fail when too small (min 2 cm × 2 cm), low contrast, blurry from low-res printing, or with a clipped quiet-zone border.
+QRPulse codes are generated for maximum real-world readability.

-If your phone camera doesn't detect a code automatically, Google Lens solves it every time.
-It's free, works on both iOS and Android, and can scan QR codes from images and screenshots.
+If your camera doesn't detect the code automatically, Google Lens solves it every time.
+Free, available on iOS and Android, and works with screenshots too.

 Creating a QR code is just as easy

-QRPulse lets you create a dynamic QR code in under 60 seconds — sign up free, enter your URL, download the code.
-It's as simple to create one as it is to scan one.
+QRPulse lets you create a dynamic QR code in under 60 seconds — sign up free, enter your URL, download.
+No credit card needed.

 Dynamic codes work from print forever